Inflammation

 During inflammation, prostaglandin E2 (PGE2) is released.
 This particular prostaglandin prolongs and increases the intensity of inflammation.
 Medication such as Vioxx, Celebrex and Bextra are Cox2 inhibitors that block the synthesis of prostaglandins by acting on the enzyme Cox2 to stop its stimulation.
 Unfortunately, while the production of prostaglandins may be hindered, the problem still remains.
 It is best to identify the root of the inflammation and remedy the situation before altering the body’s biochemistry.
 But when in pain, these medications can provide relief.

 While designing an anti-inflammatory diet it is important to supplement properly to give the body a boost.
-During inflammation, the immune system releases a lot of toxic waste and free radicals.
+During an inflammatory state, the immune system releases a lot of toxic waste and free radicals.
 Supplementing with vitamin C, zinc, magnesium and B complex will assist the liver in phase I and II detoxification process so toxins can be eliminated safely.

-I also advise my clients to use some botanicals such bucher’s broom, quercetin, resveratrol, boswellia, and rosemary extract.
-These botanicals can reduce swelling, redness and pain from inflammation.
-A word of caution when it comes to curcuma which often comes with these botanicals, it is a blood thinner and a high dose can cause bruising or other complications.
+I also advise my clients to use some botanicals such butcher broom, quercetin, resveratrol, boswellia, and rosemary extract.
+These botanicals can reduce swelling, redness and pain.
+A word of caution when it comes to curcuma, which often comes with these botanicals, it’s a blood thinner and a high dose can cause bruising or other complications, particularly for those on blood thinners.

-My advice is to consult a clinical nutritionist or functional medicine doctor for guidance with an anti-inflammatory diet and a supplement recommendation.
-Purchasing supplements over the counter may be ineffective due to the diluted dosage of the essential ingredient or it can lead to harmful side effects.
+Always consult clinical nutritionist or functional medicine doctor for guidance on diet and a supplementation.
+Purchasing supplements over the counter may be ineffective due to the diluted dosage of the essential ingredients or it can lead to harmful side effects.

-Inflammation is not a disease.
-It is the body’s cry for help and a tool for healing.
-A healthy diet can prevent inflammation and enable the body to defend itself against assailants and free radicals and keep the immune system in check.
+When the body is inflamed, it’s a cry for help.
+A healthy diet can prevent inflammatory symptoms and enable the body to defend itself against assailants and free radicals and keep the immune system in check.

 Contact us today for a complimentary diet evaluation.
-We can review your diet, advise you on appropriate testing, supplementation, and how to reduce pro-inflammatory foods in your diet.
+We can review your diet, advise you on appropriate testing, supplementation, and how to increase antioxidants in your diet.
 This is our gift to you for visiting this site.
-Join our facebook group for free classes and nutrition support and guidance.